shingo103/Kuku/README.md

 #Kuku

 ## What is Kuku?
-Kuku is a C++ program that accepts two integers from a user and gerenates a *kuku* table, which means multiplication table in Japanese.
+Kuku is a C++ program that receives two integers from a user and outputs a *kuku* table, which means multiplication table in Japanese.

 ## Installation